apache/maven-site/content/markdown/repositories/artifacts.md

 ### Coordinates of POM Files

-For POM artifacts that contain a project's pom.xml file, the artifact coordinates are set as follows:
+The coordinates of a POM artifact that contain a project's pom.xml file are derived from the top-level `groupId`, `artifactId`, and `version` elements in that pom.xml file:

 | Artifact Coordinate |     POM element      | Coordinate Value  |
 |---------------------|----------------------|-------------------|